cmomo/LocNet/README.md

 #### Data
 All sample data can be downloaded together from "data/data.zip".

-"simu_geno.csv" is the simulated genotypes for simulation. "simu_ldmx.csv" is the LD matrix for simulated genotypes.
+"simu_geno.csv" is the simulated genotypes for the simulation studies. "simu_ldmx.csv" is the LD matrix for simulated genotypes.

 ### Steps
 The analysis consists of three may steps.